shard77/ctf-commander/README.md

 Supporting the following platforms, ctf-commander lets you access and interact with them from your terminal.

 [**Hack the Box**](https://www.hackthebox.com/)
+- Interaction with HTB machines (list machines and their information)
+- Play HTB from the CLI (Connect with VPN, start machine, etc..)
-- to plan
+- TBD

 [**Root-me**](https://www.root-me.org/)
-- to plan
+- TBD

 [**Try Hack Me**](https://tryhackme.com/)
-- to plan
+- TBD

 [**CTFd**](https://ctfd.io/)
-- to plan
+- TBD

 ## Roadmap